Back to Home

 Perforation

-A perforation (small tear or hole in the colon wall) is the most serious but rarest complication, occurring in less than 1 in 1,000 screening colonoscopies.
-Risk is slightly higher when polyps are removed.
-If it occurs, it can usually be treated with antibiotics and bowel rest, but may rarely require surgery.
-This is why it's important to report severe abdominal pain after the procedure.
+A perforation is a small tear or hole in the colon wall.
+This is the most serious but rarest problem — less than 1 in 1,000 screening colonoscopies.
+It is slightly more likely when polyps are removed.
+If it happens, it can usually be treated with antibiotics and rest.
+Surgery is rarely needed.
+This is why you should report bad belly pain after the procedure.

 Uncommon